Raising Hope for the 2018 Monarch Migration- Raise The Migration 6 Results

 0 disease issues

 Even after 40 years of raising, I’m still learning lessons that make this process better for both raiser and monarch.
-This year there are two that stand out for raising monarch eggs and baby caterpillars:
+In 2018 I discovered:

 And now, here’s the part I’m most excited about…hearing about all the valuable lessons you learned raising monarchs over the past few weeks!